KumarjitDas/mem/README.md

 # MEM

-MEM is a simple, header-only C library designed to provide compile-time system information.
+MEM is a simple C library designed to provide functionality for memory allocations with/without size information.
 This project targets both Windows and GNU/Linux (32-bit and 64-bit) platforms.
 The library aims to help developers easily allocate, reallocate, and free memory with or without size information.

 ## Table of Contents